ClaytonJaksha/Lab3/README.md

 | 289 | Command | `0x11` |
 | 295 | Command | `0x06` |

+##### Reset Signal
+In order to capture the reset signal, I had to reload the program on the MSP430 while the logic analyzer was running.
+The below logical analyzer printout shows that the reset signal (annotated) is applied for roughly 20ms after the program is loaded.
 ![alt text](http://i.imgur.com/AnmCYr4.jpg "Reset Timing")

 ## Code Walkthrough